rishabh-ink/generator-ironhide-webapp/app/templates/_readme.md

 :tophat: **Tip** If you have global installations of `bower` and `gulp`, then you can avoid typing the `./node_modules/.bin/` bit.

 :tophat: **Tip** Downloading dependencies over `git://` may be blocked if you are behind a firewall.
 The solution is to configure Git to use `https://` instead of `git://`.
+It is important to do this globally otherwise it will not take effect on the nested Bower dependencies.
 Run the following to force Git to use HTTPS:

 ```
 git config url.https://.insteadOf git://
-# Undo using git config unset url.https://
+# Undo using `git config --global --unset url.https://`
 ```